omundy/learn-git-milestones/README.md

 ### Configure Git

-- [ ] On the command line, confirm Git is installed by typing `git` at the prompt and hitting enter
+1. On the command line, confirm Git is installed by typing `git` at the prompt and hitting enter
-- [ ] ✏️ This displays a help file with a list of possible commands.
-What does `log` do? **??**
+1. ✏️ This displays a help file with a list of possible commands.
+What does `log` do?
+Add your answer to [row 1c](#completions) below.
-- [ ] Add your name and email (replace with your information and press return after each line)
+1. Add your name and email (replace with your information and press return after each line)
 ```bash
 git config --global user.name "Jane Doe"
 git config --global user.email janedoe@example.com
 ```
-- [ ] Set the default branch to [main](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main)
+1. Set the default branch to [main](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main)
 ```bash
 git config --global init.defaultBranch main
 ```
-- [ ] Confirm your settings worked with either of these
+1. Confirm your settings worked with either of these
 ```bash
 cat ~/.gitconfig
 git config --list